-- In 2018 you should aim to sow your grass seed from early spring through to mid-autumn, but try to avoid very hot periods in mid-summer.
+- You should aim to sow your grass seed from early spring through to mid-autumn, but try to avoid very hot periods in mid-summer.

 - Remember that during the germination process the ground must be kept moist if there is not sufficient rainfall.